 Students disagreeing with the decision regarding their excused withdrawal (WE) request should first discuss those concerns with the original reviewer (the school dean for Main Campus Day students and the Director, AHE Student Academic Support for Main Campus Evening, Online and Nationwide).
 Students who remain unsatisfied with that decision may appeal the outcome of an excused withdrawal request by submitting a formal appeal to their school dean.
 That appeal should directly address why the initial decision was in error and the student’s desired outcome.

 In extraordinary circumstances, the College reserves the right to request or require that a student withdraw from the College.
 In this event, if a student declines to voluntarily withdraw, the College may determine that it is in the best interest of the student and/or of the College community that a student be administratively withdrawn.

-A student may be administratively withdrawn by the College from all courses, including, but not limited to when a student’s behavior poses a health or safety risk to self or others or where the student’s behavior unduly disrupts and/or interferes with the College’s learning environment or other activities.
+A student may be administratively withdrawn by the College from all courses, including, but not limited to when a student’s behavior poses a health or safety risk to a member of the College Community or where the student’s behavior unduly disrupts and/or interferes with the College’s learning environment or other activities.
 When the College becomes aware of behavior that may possibly warrant an administrative withdrawal, the Student of Concern Action Team (SOCAT) will meet to discuss and review the situation.
 The College will make an individualized assessment of the student's behavior and, where applicable, the nature of the risk posed.
 The SOCAT may recommend to the Dean for Student Affairs or other appropriate administrator that the College impose interim restrictions upon a student up to and including an interim suspension.
 Interim restrictions may be imposed if the SOCAT believes that such interim restrictions are advisable to protect the College community, or to ensure safety maintenance of order of the College.

 During the meeting with the student, the Dean for Student Affairs, or designee, will discuss the situation and talk about potential appropriate courses of action given the individual circumstances, which may include an administrative withdrawal.